By Dean Bennett

 Treaty 6 Chief Tony Alexis of Alberta’s Alexis Nakota Sioux Nation said there has been no consultation or dialogue with First Nations around the Alberta bill and it could set a harmful precedent.

-Wilson said the title of the bill itself, the Alberta Sovereignty Within a United Canada Act, is problematic.
+Wilson, speaking to reporters, said the title of the bill itself, the Alberta Sovereignty Within a United Canada Act, is problematic.

 “I’ve been on the phone, of course, with First Nations leaders across the province and a lot of the concerns are around just calling it the sovereignty act, like, what does that mean?” said Wilson.